SridharJagannathan/drosSleepStages_Datasettools_SciAdvances2023/README.md

 The original dataset location is present as a multi-part series in `dryad`

 ## Dataset description
-The original dataset location is present as a multi-part series in `dryad`.

-This is a part of the multi-part dataset containing local field potential (lfp) recordings and video data of 16 `Drosophila melanogaster` flies.
+This is a part of the multi-part dataset containing local field potential (lfp) recordings and video data of 16 _`drosophila melanogaster`_ flies.
 This part contains:

 ```
 ├── DrosSponSleep_SciAdvances2023_01